 - If your beneficiary should die before you, your benefit will revert to a straight life equated plan.

 - Upon your death, your survivor will receive the standard survivor amount calculated under a 100, 75, or 50 percent survivor option, as if the equated plan was not chosen.

 Recommended Resources For Help In Estimating Your Pension

 This handy online estimator lets you key in your age, wage, and service information, and quickly estimates your future monthly pension.

 Attend one of our two-hour retirement seminars, held throughout the state all year long.
 Experienced ORS representatives will fully explain the plan and the process before fielding questions from the audience.
-Check our schedule and register for a seminar.
+Check our schedule and register for a workshop.